 It’s essential to have the International Driving License (IDP) to travel by motorbike in Vietnam.
 The license isn’t valid for everybody.
 You’ll be able to know if you can drive a motorcycle having the IDP reading this section Tips to Plan your Trip to Vietnam – Renting a Motorbike.

 Let’s talk about money

 Renting a motorbike costs between 5 and 10$.
 Filling the tank costs around 40.000 dong; it’s enough to do the route.
 On the other hand, the entrance fee to visit the more famous Imperial Tombs is 100.000 dong.
 Others tombs are free or their prices are less than 50.000 dong.
 There is a combination ticket to visit the Citadel and 2 or 3 tombs.
-This ticket is only available at the Citadel and you can use it during one day.
+This ticket is only available at the Citadel and you can use it during two days.